 Need Help Meeting October 15 Tax Filing Deadline?

 If you requested an extension to file but still need to file your return, consider a professional tax preparation service.
-You can save 50% off your return with TaxSlayer.
-Use code SLAYIT50 at checkout to receive your discount.
+You can save 25% off your federal return with TaxSlayer.
+Use code SLAYIT25 at checkout to receive your discount.